09Pooja99/machine_learning_project_/README.md

 ```
 write codes in configuration.py as input to initiate config.yaml file through util.py file  , write with the help of Fixed constants from constant.py file and config_entity.py file , also write codes in artifact_entity.py file for artifact that are the output of each component.

+write code component for each and try to run pipeline example: demo.py by calling data_ingestion component
+-dataIngestion
+-DataValidation : schema required (schema.yaml created)